AdamLumbley/freshfeast-analytics-dashboard/README.md

 - **Morgan Davis** is the #1 most valuable customer with the highest lifetime revenue.
 - Top 10 customers account for a significant portion of overall revenue, highlighting the importance of retention.
 - Products in the top revenue categories could be prioritized for promotions and marketing campaigns.

+  These insights help FreshFeast prioritize top-performing product categories and focus retention efforts on high-value customers.

 ## Database Schema
 ## Database Schema